-The above definition is a rather naive notion, we believe that there exists more subtle versions.
+The above definition is a rather naive notion, as we believe that there may exist more subtle versions.
 For instance, it is very natural to ask for a shifted symplectic structure to lift to an element in the second level of the filtration $F^2\HCminFil(\calY/k)$.
 We thus define the notion of \emph{enhanced shifted symplectic structures} as follows.

 \begin{definition} \mylabel{definition-enhanced} For a derived stack $\calY$ over $k$, an \emph{enhanced shifted symplectic structure of degree $n$ on $\calY$} consists of the data of an element

 such that its image by the canonical map